injilashah/Multi-Agent-Retrieval-Augmented-Generation-System/README.md

 ### System Overview

-The System is designed to query and retrieve relevant information from a document set of 20-30 files using multiple specialized Agents.

 - **Agent 1: Query Parser**
   - Analyzes user queries to extract key terms or topics.
 - **Agent 2: Document Retriever**